OlympusDAO/olympus-docs/docs/overview/09_convertible-deposits.md

 - **No Redemption While Borrowing**: Users cannot complete their redemption while they have an open loan
 - **Must Repay First**: Either repay the loan in full or wait for it to default before completing redemption
+- **Single Loan**: For a given redemption, only one loan can be taken

 ##### Borrowing Benefits